baigwajida/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

 In Week 1, our primary focus was on containerizing the Crudder application using Docker.
-Additionally, we added notifications to both the Frontend and Backend, established a new DynamoDB table, and implemented functionality to insert items into and list items from the table.
+We're using Python Flask for the Backend and React-JS for the Frontend.
+Additionally, we added notifications to both the Frontend and Backend, created a new DynamoDB table, and implemented functionality to insert items into and list items from the table.
 Finally, we established a connection with Postgres to ensure seamless data flow between the two systems.

 ## Required Homework/Tasks to be done